JustinAiken/retropie_ansible/README.markdown

 #### Enable/disable systems in ES

 - `rake pi:disable snes` would hide the SNES menu item
+  - Or use `rake pi:disable_all` to disable all systems marked disabled in your systems.json
 - `rake pi:enable snes` would unhide the SNES menu item
-- Or use `all` or other systems you want to hide

 #### Themes